 Staff are permitted to have mobile phones, but they must remain in bags or stock cupboards until break or lunchtime.
-In exceptional circumstances, staff are permitted to have phones out on desks e.g. a member of their family is extremely unwell, they are awaiting an urgent call for medical purposes
+In exceptional circumstances, staff are permitted to have phones out on desks e.g. a member of their family is extremely unwell, weekly summary statements.

-IPads and computers used in school are set up by the school's IT support team and firewalls are in place to protect the children as much as possible.
-All breaches of the firewall are reported to the IT support team and additional safety measures are put in place.
-Parents are made aware of any firewall breaches.
+IPads and computers used in school are set up by the school's IT support team and firewalls are in place to protect the children as